-Hello,

-You are receiving this email because you have been identified as a representative of creditors likely to be impacted by the CFPB’s ruling on Integrated Mortgage Disclosures under RESPA/TILA with an effective date of August 1, 2015.

-Stakeholders directly impacted by the rule and their representatives need to be fully aware of its scope and implications.
-As a representative of these stakeholders, we also want to ensure that you have all of the necessary information in order to support those you represent.
-Understanding implementation challenges creditors may face is imperative to supporting their successful implementation of these changes.

-Thus, we are reaching out to representatives of creditors to help us get the word out about the new rule.
-We want to hear from state representatives and creditors about any issues that may conflict with or impede creditors’ implementation of the new disclosures, particularly after they have discussed implementation with their vendors and settlement service providers.

-We ask that you please forward the following information to your members and encourage them to provide their feedback to us.
+Important Request for Input from the CFPB to members of state MBA’s

 Information about the Rule

 The Good Faith Estimate (GFE) and initial Truth-in-Lending (TIL) disclosures have been combined into a new form, the Loan Estimate.
 Similar to the GFE/TIL forms, the new Loan Estimate form is designed to provide information that will help consumers understand the key features, costs, and risks of the mortgage loans for which they are applying.
 The new Loan Estimate must be provided to consumers no later than the third business day after consumers submit a loan application.
 The HUD-1 and final Truth-in-Lending disclosures also have been combined into another new form, the Closing Disclosure, which is designed to provide information that will help consumers understand all of the costs of the transaction.
 The new Closing Disclosure must be provided to consumers at least three business days before consummation of the loan.
 The Loan Estimate and the Closing Disclosure were created to be similar in design and format to make it easier for consumers to understand the costs of their transactions and be better able to compare the final costs to those costs that were disclosed to them at the beginning of the process.